plipustel/DSStack/README.md

 Stack is also known as an Abstract Data Type (ADT) that defines sets of operations and behavior for certain purpose.

 ## Basic Algorithm
-Stack implementation will be using array data structure, with the stack  rules
+Stack implementation will use the array as data structure (could also linked list, etc), with the stack rules:
 <ul>
   <li>1.
 Define first the length of stack 'L'</li>
   <li>2.
 Define an arrayStack with the size 'L'</li>